Rushnyk: Wedding rushnyks and motifs

 Colour plays a very important symbolic role in traditional Slavic embroidery.
 Red is the colour of life, the sun, fertility and health.
 The majority of rushnyks are embroidered with red threads.
 The very word "red" means "beautiful" and "splendid" in Old Russian and Ruthenian: a red girl, a red sun or a red spring.
 The phrase Krasnaya devitsa in Old Russian language for example is an old idiomatic expression which means beautiful girl, the word Krasnaya translates in Russian language also into red.
 The diamond-shaped design of the rushnyk is an ancient agricultural symbol, which means a sown field, or the sun, and expresses the idea of fertility and protection against evil.
 Ducks, in the centre of the rushnyk, symbolize the element of life-giving water.
 In wedding folklore a duck and a drake symbolize a bride and a groom, in other words a pair of ducks is a symbol of family life.
 Another common symbol on rushniks are birds.

-During a wedding ceremony, the bride and groom are standing on a Rushnyk called a pidnozhnyk, which translates as step-on towel.
+During a wedding ceremony, the bride and groom stand on a Rushnyk called a pidnozhnyk, which translates as step-on towel.
 What happens to the pidnozhnyk is that the bride will drag the towel behind her, and her bridesmaids follow behind her.
 Tradition has it that when the bridesmaids follow behind the pidnozhnyk, they are following the path of the bride and will hopefully be married.